28 November 2022

 How many soldiers are buried in Somme?

 Close to 150,000 Commonwealth casualties are buried in close to 350 sites on the Somme.
-They range from large cemeteries with thousands of casualties through to individual graves in village churchyards and burial grounds.
+They range from large cemeteries with thousands of casualties through to small cemeteries and individual graves in village churchyards and burial grounds.

 Where are Somme soldiers buried?